deliveroo/routemaster-drain/README.md

 map('/events') { run $app }
 ```

-You can still attach a listenenr if you want the incoming events.
+You can still attach a listener if you want the incoming events.
 Typically,
 what you'll want is the cache:

 ```ruby